 It is not something to be frightened about, but we must be aware of its presence there if it is going to be overcome.

 Proverbs 21:16 A man who wanders from the way of understanding will rest in the assembly of the dead.

-Now the New Testament has a confirming scripture as well.
+The New Testament has a confirming scripture as well: